 Ping Zhang, Ph.D.

 My laboratory studies the structural and mechanistic basis of multi-component kinase signaling complexes that are linked to human cancers and other diseases, with a long-term goal of developing new therapeutic strategies.
-Current research topics include the Raf family kinases, and the leucine rich repeat kinases and an oncogenic PKA kinase fusion protein.
+Current research topics include an oncogenic PKA kinase fusion protein, the Raf family kinases and the leucine rich repeat kinases.
 We apply integrated structural biology (single-particle cryo-electron microscopy and X-ray crystallography) and biochemical approaches to achieve our objective of studying these kinase complexes in their functional states.
 This strategy is used to reveal the mechanistic details and factors critical for driving the functional activities of these kinases and how these activities may be altered in pathological states.

 1) kinase, 2) cell signaling, 3) cancer biology, 4) structural biology

 We apply interdisciplinary approaches spanning many fields such as cryoEM, X-ray crystallography, solution methods, biochemistry, and cell signaling, etc. We aim to combine structural and functional studies to reveal the molecular mechanism of kinase complexes in health and disease and help develop novel reagents that may eventually lead to a cure for cancer and other diseases.

 Selected Recent Publications